M-Files/Developer-Portal/APIs/REST-API/Authentication/index.md

 These examples use the .NET HttpWebRequest and HttpWebResponse objects directly, and uses the [JSON.NET](http://www.newtonsoft.com/json) library for serialization/deserialization.
 Other libraries are available that may make interacting with REST-like web services more simplistic, such as [RestSharp](http://restsharp.org/).
 Always check the license details of third-party libraries to ensure that they can be used within your projects.
 {:.note}

-If your cloud instance is migrated to the M-Files "New Cloud" (multi-server-mode-based) infrastructure then you may need to make an additional change to how you handle authentication tokens.
-More details are available in the [M-Files New Cloud](#m-files-new-cloud) section further down.
+If your M-Files instance uses the Multi-Server Mode infrastructure (e.g. within the M-Files New Cloud) then you may need to make an additional change to how you handle authentication tokens.
+More details are available in the [Multi-Server Mode Considerations](#multi-server-mode-considerations) section further down.
 {:.note.warning}

 ## Authentication tokens